haisenzhao/libhgp/README.md

  <img src="dev/images/1.png" width = "40%" />
 - Open the folder where your own project is located, then paste the files.<br>
  <img src="dev/images/2.png" width = "40%" />
-- Back to the "libhgp" folder, open the "Debug/Release/RelWithDebInfo" folder, and copy all files.
+- Back to the "libhgp" folder, open the "Debug/Release/RelWithDebInfo" folder, and copy all files.<br>
  <img src="dev/images/3.png" width = "40%" />
-- Back to the folder where your project is located, and paste the files to your current working directory.
+- Back to the folder where your project is located, and paste the files to your current working directory.<br>
  <img src="dev/images/4.png" width = "40%" />

 ## Call libhgp in your project